- HOME

 Fibers & Textiles Research Laboratories

-The year following Toray’s foundation, a research division for viscose rayon was established.
+The year following Toray's foundation, a research division for viscose rayon was established.
 In 1969, the Fibers & Textiles Research Laboratories was launched, integrating the fiber research laboratories that had previously been scattered throughout Japan.
-Ever since then, the laboratories has been conducting a wide range of research on fibers and textiles-including polymer design, fiber spinning technologies, and textile processing technologies-helping to bring new fibers and textiles to market.
+Since then, the laboratories has been conducting a wide range of research on fibers and textiles including polymer design, fiber spinning technologies, and textile processing technologies to help bring new fibers and textiles to market.

-The Fibers and Textiles Research Laboratories has yielded new apparel products, high-performance fibers for tire cord, ULTRASUEDE™ suede-texture artificial leather, TORAYSEE™ high-tech wiping cloth and other breakthroughs.
-Also emerging are carbon fibers, hollow fibers for use in artificial kidneys and other fundamental technologies to spearhead new business.
-At present, the laboratories are deepening fundamental technologies for the polymers and spun fibers used in new products for apparel.
-They are also creating novel types of environmentally-friendly fibers, and conducting research to achieve higher functionality of fibers designed to pursue the limits of what is possible.
+The Fibers and Textiles Research Laboratories has yielded various new products, as well as carbon fibers, artificial kidneys and other fundamental technologies to spearhead new business.
+At present, the laboratories is enhancing fundamental technologies used in new products for apparel.
+It is also creating environmentally-friendly fiber materials, and conducting research to achieve higher functionality of fibers to pursue the limits of what is possible.

 ULTRASUEDE™